QuarkNet-HEP/2019-QuarkNet-CMS-Data-Summer/README.rst

 ROOT uses CMake as a build-generator, a process defined `here <https://root.cern/building-root>`_.

-ROOT can be dowloaded and built on any device, however it is more useful when it is used in CERN's virtual machine, CERNVM.
+ROOT can be dowloaded and built on any device, however it is more useful when it is used in CERN's virtual machine, CernVM.

 Basic ROOT Structure